queilawithaQ/documentation/_basic/continuous-deployment/deployment-with-gcloudcli.md

 ## Google Cloud Deployments

-Deployments to [Google Cloud](https://cloud.google.com) can be done using the gcloud CLI directly on a Codeship Basic build machine similar to how you might use the CLI locally.
+Deployments to [Google Cloud](https://cloud.google.com) can be done using the gcloud CLI directly on a CodeShip Basic build machine similar to how you might use the CLI locally.

 You will need to configure your authentication with environment variables and then define the CLI commands you want to run as a [custom-script deployment pipeline]({{ site.baseurl }}{% link _basic/continuous-deployment/deployment-with-custom-scripts.md %}).

 ### Installing The CLI

-The [gcloud CLI](https://cloud.google.com/sdk/gcloud) is pre-installed on Codeship Basic build machines.
+The [gcloud CLI](https://cloud.google.com/sdk/gcloud) is pre-installed on CodeShip Basic build machines.

 If you want to update to the latest version at build time, add the following command in the [Setup Commands]({{ site.baseurl }}{% link _basic/quickstart/getting-started.md %}#configuring-your-setup-commands) section of your test settings: